edsu/diss/chapters/08-conclusion.md

 possible.
 However, if they chose to create and manage these records to enable the theft then they are a willing participant in an ethically bankrupt activity.
 In some ways this is a case of 20/20 hindsight.
-But I think it's useful to accept the paradox as a philosophical problem.
+But I think it's useful to accept the paradox of these records as a philosophical problem.

-Ludwig Wittgenstein saw paradoxes as misunderstandings which dissolve with the therapy of philosophy.
+The philosopher Ludwig Wittgenstein famously saw paradoxes as linguistic misunderstandings which dissolve with the therapy of philosophy.

 > It is not our aim to refine or complete the system of rules for the use of our
 > words in unheard-of ways.
 For the clarity that we are aiming at is indeed